Close The Coal Ash Loopholes EPA Campaign

 According to NIPSCO’s own reports, the huge coal ash deposit is contaminating the onsite groundwater and leaking into Lake Michigan and Trail Creek, which is further threatened by the worsening climate crisis.
 Because of the legacy nature of this coal ash (if stockpiled before the 2015 EPA CCR Rule, it is considered “legacy”), it was not previously subject to the federal rule, allowing NIPSCO to avoid responsibility for cleaning it up.

-The proposed EPA rule symbolizes hope for the hundreds of environmental justice communities, like Michigan City, living near toxic coal ash sites.
+The final EPA rule symbolizes hope for the hundreds of environmental justice communities, like Michigan City, living near toxic coal ash sites.